do you need to sign-up for student teaching?

 - Students are responsible for their own transportation to and from placements.

-- Financial hardship does not constitute a compelling reason to alter a placement once the Field Services Office has secured a placement.
+- Financial hardship does not constitute a compelling reason to alter a placement once Field Services has secured a placement.

-- Students must report to the placement assignment provided by the Field Services Office.
-Students must immediately update the Field Services Office should an individual within the educational entity change the placement.
+- Students must report to the placement assignment provided by Field Services.
+Students must immediately update Field Services should an individual within the educational entity change the placement.

 Professionals within the School of Education select sites believed to best continue students' professional development.
 All placements are contingent upon the availability of an educational partner-approved cooperating teacher, the appropriateness for the student's major, a student's prior field placements, the availability of a supervisor and more.